Medically reviewed by Drugs.com. Last updated on Jul 27, 2020.

 • Ophthalmic disease: Worsening of corneal condition has been observed in a clinical trial; periodic ophthalmic exams during use are recommended (Canadian labeling).

-• Renal impairment: Use with caution in patients with severe renal impairment; dose adjustments may be required.
+• Renal impairment: Use with caution in patients with severe renal impairment; dose adjustments for CrCl <30 mL/minute is required.

 • Seizure disorder: Use with caution in patients with a history of seizure disorder; may increase risk of seizures.